-Trisura Group's authorized capital consists of:
+Trisura's authorized share capital consists of:

-- (a) an unlimited number of Common Shares: - (b) an unlimited number of non-voting shares; and - (c) an unlimited number of preference shares (issuable in series).
+- (a) an unlimited number of Common Shares; - (b) an unlimited number of non-voting shares; and - (c) an unlimited number of preference shares (issuable in series).

-As of December 31, 2020, 10,268,869 Common Shares were issued and outstanding.
-Trisura Group has not issued any non-voting shares.
-Trisura Group redeemed all outstanding Series 1 preference shares at par on December 31, 2019.
+As of December 31, 2021, 41,224,096 Common Shares were issued and outstanding.
+Trisura has not issued any non-voting shares.
+Trisura redeemed all outstanding Series 1 preference shares at par on December 31, 2019.
 The Common Shares are listed on the TSX under the symbol "TSU".

-Information on the terms and conditions attached to or affecting each class of Trisura Group's authorized securities is contained in Appendix 'A' of this annual information form.
+Information on the terms and conditions attached to or affecting each class of Trisura's authorized securities is contained in Appendix 'A' of this annual information form.